 Do consider other people’s privacy

-There are other circumstances in which you need to keep the principle rule about privacy in mind.
+In other circumstances, you need to keep the principle rule about privacy in mind.
 You can use surveillance cameras to protect your home or business, but you must consider the impact and effect they will have on your neighbours and other people.

-For example, if you are worried about burglars and install a security camera on your property.
-If you don’t get the angle right, your camera could be pointing right into the living room of your neighbours, or over the fence down to your neighbour’s yard.
-In this way, you could be accused of spying on your neighbours or at least violating their right to privacy in their home – even if you don’t realise or intend it.
+For example, if you are worried about burglars, install a security camera on your property.
+If you don’t get the angle right, your camera could be pointing right into your neighbour's living room or over the fence down to your neighbour’s yard.
+In this way, you could be accused of spying on your neighbours or at least violating their right to privacy in their homes – even if you don’t realise or intend it.

 Do be very careful with using cameras in Airbnb and holiday rental properties

 If you have a holiday rental property, it’s understandable to be worried about it being damaged or mistreated.
 You have a new set of strangers coming to stay every weekend, so you may consider giving yourself peace of mind by installing cameras.
 You must be very careful with using cameras in these spaces, making sure to follow these rules:

 - Disclose your camera usage to guests or to a listing site like Airbnb.

 - Disclose this information before guests book, or they could be entitled to cancel with a full refund.